Hey Pet Parents & Pet Lovers,

-Sometimes we think that the word natural means non-toxic, but this isn’t 100% true.
-Some natural ingredients can actually harm your cat, so make sure you’re looking for soaps such as pure castile soap.
-These are made from olive oil bases and are both chemical free and dye free.
-When using these soaps make sure to rinse your cat very well until the water is clear.
-Since there are a number of oils in this kind of soap, the residue may be tart or unsettling for your cat, so you want to make sure that they’ve been given a good wash before they start trying to lick themselves later!
+When using these soaps make sure to rinse your cat very well until the water runs clear.
+This is a precaution since Pure Castile Soaps have a number of oils and their residue may be tart or unsettling for your cat.
+You’ll want to make sure that your cat has been given a good rinse before they start trying to lick themselves later!

 I know, I know, I covered this in the past article, but it’s still important to bring up.
 It is possible to find a dish detergent that is gentle and safe enough for you to use on your cat.

 One of the most popular dish detergents to use to clean cats is Dawn.